 - Write 100 words on a chart paper.
 Students can go up and record words of their own to a class list.

-- 100 exercises such as jumping jacks, push-ups, and sit-ups.
+- One hundred exercises, such as jumping jacks, push-ups, and sit-ups.

 - Take 100 steps down the hall and back.

-What are your favourite 100 days of school activities?
+What are your favorite 100 days of school activities?